tsaikd/gogstash/output/file/README.md

 * create_if_deleted
     * Optional boolean value.
 Default is true.
 Whether file will be re-created if it's deleted and output plugin receives new events.
 * dir_mode
-    * Optional string value. efault is "750".
+    * Optional string value.
+Default is "0750".
 Permissions given to directory if it is created by this output plugin
 * file_mode
     * Optional string value.
-Default is "640".
+Default is "0640".
 Permissions given to file if it is created by this output plugin
 * flush_interval
     * Optional number value.
 Default is 2.
 File sync rate, in seconds.
 File will only be sync'd if new events were received since last sync.
 * path